wp-plugins/robo-gallery/readme.txt

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow

-= How to change color of the gallery interface elements? =

-Color of every gallery front end interface element could be changed changed in admin section with color selector.
-There you can change colors of the menu buttons, load more button, borders, shadows, backgrounds and etc.

 = How to change amount of images loading on gallery page? =

 In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action